-- communicate in writing on a college level. - understand and express themselves orally on a college level. - read authentic college-level texts. - understand college-level academic lectures.
+- · communicate in writing on a college level. - understand and express themselves orally on a college - · read authentic college-level texts. - understand college-level academic lectures.

-Certificate of Achievement High-Beginning ESL ......17 Units
+Certificate of Accomplishment High-Beginning ESL17 Units

 In this program, students will practice a variety of language skills in English at the high-beginning level.
 Students work on developing grammar, listening, speaking, reading, and writing skills.